 Important side note: Drums should always be mic’d, even if you are in a small room.
 There is no other way to get a full sound out of the kick, toms and snare.
 Learn how to mic and mix drums here.

 An alternate way to make drums quieter is to use different sticks.
 Learn more here.

 Guitar amps should be fully isolated.
 There really isn’t a benefit to hearing direct sound from the amp in the audience.
 There are several ways to take care of this:

 Keep in mind, this will not do you any good unless you are using in-ear monitors.
 Otherwise, you will be running the guitar through monitor wedges and recreating the noise.

 Stage Monitor Wedges

-If you are not using in-ear monitors at all, I definitely recommend transitioning your musicians.
-There is no other way to get control of the massive stage volume that comes as a result of your musicians needing to ‘hear themselves’.
+You see, there is no other way to get control of the massive stage volume that comes as a result of your musicians needing to ‘hear themselves’.